Chris Patten: Personal life

 Patten married Lavender Thornton, a barrister, on 11 September 1971.
 They have three daughters, including the actress Alice Patten.

 On 29 September 2005, he published his memoirs, Not Quite the Diplomat: Home Truths About World Affairs.

 In October 2009, Patten was Chief Guest at The Doon School, a boarding school in Dehradun, India, which is a member of the United Kingdom's Headmasters' and Headmistresses' Conference.

 Patten is a Catholic and oversaw Pope Benedict XVI's visit to the United Kingdom in September 2010.
 In 2010, The Tablet named him as one of Britain's most influential Catholics.

 In February 2010, Patten was appointed President of Medical Aid for Palestinians, but he stepped down in June 2011.

 In 2014 Pope Francis appointed Patten to head a body to advise the Vatican on media strategy and on how to handle the press, which he remained on until 2016.

 In the media

+Chris Patten with Neil Kinnock (2001).

 Patten was interviewed about the rise of Thatcherism for the 2006 BBC TV documentary series Tory!
 Tory!
 Tory!

 Patten and his time in Hong Kong was the subject of the 5-part documentary series The Last Governor, which was filmed throughout his time in Hong Kong, including his arrival, key moments of his government such as the 1995 elections and his final day in office, ending as he departs Government House for the last time.

 The 1996 Hong Kong parody film Bodyguards of the Last Governor, presents 'Christ Pattern' as the Governor of Hong Kong.
 In addition to the name, Pattern appears to be based heavily on Patten, matching his appearance, political affiliation (Conservative) and family (a wife and two daughters with him in Hong Kong).
 His role however is minor as the film depicts him being replaced with one month to go before the handover.
 He is portrayed by Noel Lester Rands.

 Patten is portrayed the video game Hong Kong 97 as ordering Chin, an unspecified relative of Bruce Lee, to massacre the entire population of mainland China.